hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

 **This has been a brief demo of a simple infrastructure as code workflow that you can use to get started with Terraform.
 We'll take a short break and when we return you'll get to do some hands on exercises in the first lab.**

 ### Timing
-The following schedule assumes you have a group of participants who are brand new to Terraform.
-You should budget between three and four hours for this workshop.
+The following schedule assumes you have a group of participants who are somewhat new to Terraform.
+You should budget between five to six hours for this workshop.
 This is meant as a guideline, you can adjust as needed.

 0:00 - 0:10 - Wait for attendees to arrive, intros, coffee<br>
 0:10 - 0:50 - Terraform Cloud Lecture & Demo<br>